Universality of Approximate Message Passing algorithms and tensor networks: Details for rectangular matrices

+In Appendix \ref{subsec:rectsetup}, we provide further details on the Onsager corrections and state evolutions of AMP algorithms for rectangular matrices.
+In Appendix \ref{subsec:rectinvariant}, we state and prove a result analogous to Proposition \ref{prop:syminvariant} in the symmetric setting, providing examples of matrices $\bW \in \R^{m \times n}$ that satisfy the generalized invariance conditions of Definition \ref{def:rectinvariant}.

-We now show Theorems \ref{thm:rect} and \ref{thm:rectinvariant} on the universality of AMP algorithms for rectangular matrices $\bW \in \RR^{m \times n}$.
-In Section \ref{subsec:recttensor}, we introduce a definition of tensor networks with dimensions alternating between $m$ and $n$, and show that AMP universality may be reduced to universality of the values of such tensor networks.
-Then, in Sections \ref{subsec:whitenoise} and \ref{subsec:rectinv}, we establish universality of the tensor network values for the classes of generalized white noise and rectangular generalized invariant matrices.
+The remaining subsections prove Theorems \ref{thm:rect} and \ref{thm:rectinvariant} on AMP universality: In Appendix \ref{subsec:recttensor}, we introduce a definition of tensor networks with dimensions alternating between $m$ and $n$, and show that AMP universality may be reduced to universality of the values of such tensor networks.
+Then, in Appendices \ref{subsec:whitenoise} and \ref{subsec:rectinv}, we establish universality of the tensor network values for the classes of generalized white noise and rectangular generalized invariant matrices.